 Our finding that random switching increased local costs is consistent with our predictions regarding sequence effects as well as the broader task switching literature.
 For example, using a predictive, alternating-runs presentation sequence, Huff et al. (2015) showed that individuals with relatively intact attentional control systems (e.g., healthy younger and middle-aged adults) generally produced large local switch costs versus individuals with impaired attentional control systems (e.g., older adults and very mild AD individuals).
 They reasoned that individuals with high integrity working memory and attentional control systems were more likely to become well-tuned to a given task-set versus impaired individuals.
 Thus, when participants encounter a task-set in a predictive switch block, inertia from the previous task-set slows the processes necessary to respond to this change, leading to inflated local costs (i.e., carry-over effects).
 These effects are likely exaggerated when switching is random, given the additional burdens random switching places on attentional control and working memory systems.
 Furthermore, because RTs generally decrease as a function of run length (i.e., the number of consecutive trials employing the same task-set; e.g., Milán et al., 2005; Monsell et al., 2003), increased local costs for random switching may also reflect the random switch block having more consecutive task repetitions in which participants may naturally become faster over these repetitions.
-Taken together, we propose that inflated local costs for random switching reflect contributions from two complementary processes: Impaired performance due to additional burdens placed on task-set reconfiguration processes resulting from the inherent difficulty of unpredictable switching and task-set inertia due to prolonged exposure to repeated trial types relative to predictive switching.
+Taken together, we propose that inflated local costs for random switching reflect contributions from two complementary processes: Impaired performance due to additional burdens placed on task-set reconfiguration processes due to the inherent difficulty of unpredictable switching and task-set inertia from prolonged exposure to repeated trial types relative to predictive switching.